zzonyo/trust-docs-test/source/index.html.md

 ### Pull Request

 Pull request is supported with extra parameters to define the range.
+The maximum number of ticks in each response is 300.

 ```json
 {